 Tag : CVA

-Monsoon Accessorize creditors have approved the retailer’s company voluntary arrangement, which asks for rent reductions of up to 65% across more than half of its stores.
+British Land has agreed to withdraw its legal challenge to Monsoon Accessorize’s company voluntary arrangement, paving the way for rent reductions of up to 65% across more than half of the retailer’s stores.